Diggity Stream to Palfrey Lake Route

 |Elevation Change||2 meters|

-Note that Spednic Lake is controled by dams, which may impact water levls.
+Note that Spednic Lake is controlled by dams, which may impact water levls.
 Depending on water levels there may be more or less boulders just below the surface and poking out of the water.

 I had been dreaming about this paddle for a long time, ever since I saw it from the lookout platform on the Boulderwalk Trail at Spednic Lake Provincial Park.
 The route starts along the meandering Diggity Stream.
 The stream is flanked on either side with wide grasslands.
 The current is slight.
 There are large beaver huts along the stream.
 You will also see Great Blue Heron hunting along the edge of the stream.
 There are lots of ducks and lily pads.
 When you get close to Spednic Lake you will see the lookout platform on the Boulderwalk Trail on the left.
 You may even get lucky and spot a bald eagle.

 The stream eventually narrows in and goes through a wooded area before flowing out into Spednic Lake.
 When entering the lake you will see the Diggity Campsite on the right.
-This campsite has a monument stating that it's been a camp site for thousands of years, back when this would have been a major travel corridor by indiginous people in the area.
+This campsite has a monument stating that it's been a camp site for thousands of years, back when this would have been a major travel corridor by indigenous people in the area.

 Spednic Lake is a very rocky lake with lots of large boulders just under the surface.
 Keep an eye out so you don't lose too much paint or plastic off the bottom of your boat.
 You will also see lots of large boulders poking up out of the water along the shore.
 Continue along the shore keeping it on your right.
 When I got out far enough past a long point on the left, I looked back and saw people on the point who were hiking the Boulderwalk Trail.